NativeScript/nativescript-dev-debugging/README.md

 - The "path" to the folder which hold your plugin's TypeScript/JavaScript and package.json
 - The "path" to the folder which hold your plugin's 'platforms' contents ('android' and 'ios' folders)
 - The "path" to the native iOS source code of the Xcode project from which the iOS framework of your plugin has been build
-- The name of the name of the iOS framework of your plugin
+- The name of the iOS framework of your plugin
 - The "path" to the native Android source code of the Android Studio project from which the Android library of your plugin has been build
-- The name of the name of the Android library of your plugin
+- The name of the Android library of your plugin
 - The "path" to the folder which hold the NativeScript Vanila application used as demo of your plugin
 - The "path" to the folder which hold the NativeScript + Angular application used as demo of your plugin (optional)
 - The Apple provisioning profile that is required for the above NativeScript application (optional)